petrvanblokland/DDS-Scripting-for-graphic-designers-at-typographics-2018-06-17/Tutorial.md

 Time for lunch!
 20 mins

-* * *

 [ 13:30 ]

-Petr:
+## Classes

-Okay, lets review some code examples in the PageBot repo.
+Petr: Okay, lets review some code examples in the PageBot repo.

-`SierpinskySquare.py` introduces flow control, with if/else statements, and also recursion.
+`SierpinskySquare3.py` introduces flow control, with if/else statements, and also recursion.

 We can control STEPS value and see how that changes the whole thing.
 Since it is exponential, 5 will take longer to calculate.